apache/incubator-kie-drools/CONTRIBUTING.md

 If you believe you found a bug, please indicate a way to reproduce it, what you are seeing and what you would expect to see.
 Don't forget to indicate your Kogito, Java, Maven, Quarkus/Spring, GraalVM version.

-### Checking an issue is fixed in master
+### Checking an issue is fixed in main

-Sometimes a bug has been fixed in the `master` branch of Kogito and you want to confirm it is fixed for your own application.
-Testing the `master` branch is easy and you have two options:
+Sometimes a bug has been fixed in the `main` branch of Kogito and you want to confirm it is fixed for your own application.
+Testing the `main` branch is easy and you have two options:

 * either use the snapshots we publish daily on https://repository.jboss.org/nexus/content/repositories/snapshots/
 * or build Kogito all by yourself